peakflo/pfMCP/src/servers/pagerduty/README.md

 # PagerDuty Server

-guMCP server implementation for interacting with PagerDuty incident management and on-call scheduling.
+pfMCP server implementation for interacting with PagerDuty incident management and on-call scheduling.

 ## Prerequisites